 With electric vehicle charging infrastructures growing, including DC fast charging that takes minutes on the charger instead of hours, you may feel it's time to switch from gas to electric.

-On top of the growing infrastructure, today's electric vehicles have more horsepower than ever, have stellar ranges rivalling gasoline-fueled cars, cost a fraction to keep fueled and maintain, and produce no direct emissions.
-So now may be the right time for you to finally buy an electric vehicle.
+On top of the growing infrastructure, today's electric vehicles have more horsepower than ever, have stellar ranges rivaling gasoline-fueled cars, cost a fraction to keep fueled and maintain, and produce no direct emissions.
+So now may be the right time to finally buy an electric vehicle.

 Which electric vehicles are best for you?
-To help you decide, we’ve outlined the 12 best electric vehicles in Canada across a few categories, including what to look for in an electric vehicle.
+To help you decide, we’ve outlined the 18 best electric vehicles in Canada in 2023 across a few categories, including what to look for in an electric vehicle.

 Certain qualities make a great electric vehicle.
 Sure, there are super-fast ones and those with ranges reaching the 500-km area.
 While these are great for bragging rights, they aren't always qualities that make an electric vehicle the right choice for you.